Popular posts 3: Be aware of old retainers

 One of the most popular posts on this blog was about the potential problems with old retainers.
 It was unusual to publish a case report.
 But there was a lot of discussion about this very interesting post,

-This is a guest post that is case report about some problems with old bonded retainers.
-I thought that it was interesting and decided to do an extra post for this week.
+This is a guest post that is a case report about some problems with old bonded retainers.
+I thought it was interesting.

-This post is by Ken Hansen who is the Head of the Orthodontic Clinic in Gothenburg.
-This is a large clinic that employs 17 orthodontists providing care to a population of 500,000.
+This post is by Ken Hansen, Head of the Orthodontic Clinic in Gothenburg.
+This large clinic employs 17 orthodontists providing care to a population of 500,000.
 It has an excellent reputation for treatment and research.

 We all know that retention of orthodontic treatment is a dilemma for most orthodontists.
 For example, Bob Little summarised the findings from the long-term relapse studies from the University of Washington by stating:

 “Arch length decreases after orthodontic treatment.
 Arch width measured across the mandibular canine teeth typically reduces posttreatment, whether or not the case was expanded during treatment.
 Mandibular anterior crowding during the posttreatment phase is a continuing phenomenon well into the 20-to-40 year’s age bracket and likely beyond”